 The smell of sex was rank as her gaze swept her observers.
 Several of them were in heat, both the males and the females, though the heaviest stink was the acrid stench of yellow-bellied fear.

 They reminded Ayxin of the scavengers on the mount, especially the crows.
-When the birds found an abandoned young animal; they would peck out the eyes of their victim, then wait for the panicking sufferer to tire.
+When the birds found an abandoned young animal, they would peck out their victim's eyes, then wait for the panicking sufferer to tire.

 Fear of what?

 If they were afraid of Ayxin, they would not have accosted her like this.

 She traced their eyes until their line of sight converge on the speaker, who looked to be in his late twenties.
 The man had the bearing of an alpha male—broad-chested, well-muscled, confident, possessing a cruel, crow-like glint in the recess of his small, beady eyes.
 Ayxin recognised the bearing; the man was an opportunistic hunter.

 "I was resting until you disturbed me," Ayxin stated the facts.
 "Go away."

 "You don't have to sleep here."
 The young man grinned with an opaque expression of dangerous arousal.
 "I'll give you a place to stay, a warm bed and food.
 You'll never be cold or hungry again."

 It must be because of the restrained virility of the human reproductive systems, Ayxin thought as she moved one pale leg after another from the stone bench, brushing the dust from her dress.
 Self-preservation, procreation, and currency seemed to be the modus operandi driving these Humans, a triplicate of natural inclinations which Ayxin, as a Dragon-kin, empathised with perfectly.